Yoni190/Landing-page/README.md

 # Landing-page
-This is a landing page for the famous Japanese manga Berserk.
-This was created using HTML and CSS, using flex box as the layout.
+This is a landing page for Apple that shows some of their latest products.
+This page was created using HTML and CSS while using Flex box as the layout.

-(Note: This is a personal project for educational purposes and this in no way is meant to be commercialized)
+This was created for a project from The Odin Project: https://theodinproject.com